How to start?

 If you also want to run the selected notebook- simply search for this botton () at the top of every notebook.

-If you want to investigate further or debug your code, here is how to install Python, Pycharm & packages.
+If you want to investigate further or debug your code, here is how to install Python, VSCode & packages.
 This is especially recommended if you want to try the exercises, since you’ll probably want to debug them without heavy use of print statements.

 What is this course about?